IBM-Bluemix-Docs/containers/cs_cli_reference.md

   {: pre}

-### bx cs logging-config-rm CLUSTER --id LOG_CONFIG_ID
+### bx cs logging-config-rm CLUSTER [--id LOG_CONFIG_ID] [--all]
 {: #cs_logging_rm}

-Delete a log forwarding configuration.
+Delete one log forwarding configuration or all logging configurations for a cluster.
 This stops log forwarding to a remote syslog server or to {{site.data.keyword.loganalysisshort_notm}}.

 <strong>Command options</strong>: